Xenoty/Xenoty/README.md

 I would LOVE to collaborate on any project that has a **positive** impact on people, communities and the world.

 I am currently well-equiped with the following skills (always looking to expand):
-- C#, Unity, SQL, dotnet, MVC, WebAPI, HTML, CSS & JS, JAVA
+- C#, Unity, SQL, dotnet, NUnit, MVC, WebAPI, HTML, CSS & JS, JAVA

 ### Lets get chatting!